eyeonus/TradeDangerous-listener/README.md

 An EDDN listener, designed to work in conjunction with the EDDBlink plugin ( https://github.com/eyeonus/EDDBlink ) for Trade Dangerous, and of course, TD itself.

 # Notes
-This program requires both TD and EDDBlink to be installed on the same machine as this in order to work.
+- This program requires both TD and EDDBlink to be installed on the same machine as this in order to work.

-At this point in time, this program must be in the same folder as TD's "trade.py".
+- At this point in time, this program must be in the same folder as TD's "trade.py".

-Once I've got all the standard features taken care of, I may add the ability to install this anywhere, with a prompt to get the path to trade.py so it'll still work, if people really want that.
+- EDDN is a 0MQ network, so this program uses the 'zmq' module.
+You may need to install zmq before this will run by running 'pip install zmq' in a Command Prompt / Terminal.

-# Standard features
+# Features
 - Listens to the Elite Dangerous Data Network (EDDN) for market updates from whitelisted sources and updates TD's database.
 The whitelist can be configured, default allowed clients are E:D Market Connector, EDDiscovery, and EDDI (These three (especially EDMC)  account for ~97% of all messages on the EDDN).

 - Automatically checks for updates from EDDB.io (server-side) or Tromador's mirror (client-side) and runs the EDDBlink plugin with the options 'all,skipvend,force' when it detects one.
 (Instances of this running as server will additionally run with the 'fallback' option to download the updates directly from EDDB.io instead of the mirror.
 Since the only server expected to be running is Tromador's, this makes perfect sense.)
 Delay between checks is 1 hour by default, can be changed in the configuration file, under the setting "check_delay_in_sec".